-- 61. These actions taken under color of law, inflicted substantial pain and emotional and physical injuries of plaintiff, including resulting in a lessened life expectancy and advanced, aggressive, and metastasized prostate cancer, and violated his right to be free from cruel and unusual punishment as guaranteed by the Eighth and Fourteenth Amendments of the United States Constitution.
+- 78. These actions taken under color of law, inflicted substantial pain and emotional and physical injuries of plaintiff, including resulting in a lessened life expectancy and advanced, aggressive, and metastasized prostate cancer, and violated his right to be free from cruel and unusual punishment as guaranteed by the Eighth and Fourteenth Amendments of the United States Constitution.
 It has been established that cruel and unusual punishment in violation of the Eighth Amendment occurs where serious medical conditions, such as prostate cancer, are not properly addressed.
-The failure to properly address the plaintiff's medical conditions has resulted in the wanton and unnecessary infliction of pain and suffering. - 62.
+The failure to properly address the plaintiff's medical conditions has resulted in the wanton and unnecessary infliction of pain and suffering. - 79.
 The above facts establish that the plaintiff's medical condition and situation was objectively sufficiently serious in that it was a condition of urgency which required rapid and proper attention as the development and metastasis of prostate cancer will produce death, degeneration and extreme pain.
-It is established in this district that cancers and carcinomas are objectively serious. - 63.
+It is established in this district that cancers and carcinomas are objectively serious. - 80.
 The above facts further establish that the defendants subjectively acted with a sufficiently culpable state of mind to render them liable for violating plaintiff's Eight Amendment Rights.
 The facts show clear deliberate indifference to the plaintiff's medical situation by disregarding the harm of prostate cancer despite clear awareness of the symptoms of same.
-The defendants had clear awareness of the risk of prostate cancer when faced with urinary obstructive symptoms, and such risks should have been obvious or known to defendants.
+The defendants had clear awareness of the risk of prostate cancer when faced with urinary obstructive symptoms, and such risks should have been obvious or known to defendants. - 81.
+Simply put, Dr. Makram reviewed each and every medical note, clearly knew the symptoms and treatment and referrals were ineffective and declined to do anything more to attempt to improve plaintiff's situation.

-- 64. Simply put, Dr. Makram reviewed each and every medical note, clearly knew the symptoms and treatment and referrals were ineffective and declined to do anything more to attempt to improve plaintiff's situation. - 65.
-Dr. Stellato and Dr. Makram should have conducted further testing to rule out prostate cancer after the cystoscopy yielded evidence of urinary obstructive symptoms.
+- 82. Dr. Stellato and Dr. Makram should have conducted further testing to rule out prostate cancer after the cystoscopy yielded evidence of urinary obstructive symptoms.
 The doctors should have ordered a simple PSA blood test, a DRE and/or a biopsy.
-At that time in September 2017 the cancer was present and would have been caught and treated at a minimal stage. - 66.
+At that time in September 2017 the cancer was present and would have been caught and treated at a minimal stage. - 83.
 Even after the plaintiff continued to complain of urinary obstructive symptoms over a year after the cystoscopy Dr. Makram should have ordered a PSA blood test, DRE exam, or biopsy but did not.
-Instead, the doctors had plaintiff examined by a non-licensed physician in the state of New York for neurological and neurodynamics situations, which have no relevance or impact on the urological treatment plaintiff required as a human being. - 67.
+Instead, the doctors had plaintiff examined by a non-licensed physician in the state of New York for neurological and neurodynamics situations, which have no relevance or impact on the urological treatment plaintiff required as a human being. - 84.
 It should have been obvious to a reasonable physician under these circumstances that plaintiff required testing to diagnose the prostate cancer and then have same treated immediately.
-The various sick call notes and reports made it very clear that plaintiff was suffering from symptoms requiring testing to rule out or find prostate cancer quickly. - 68.
+The various sick call notes and reports made it very clear that plaintiff was suffering from symptoms requiring testing to rule out or find prostate cancer quickly. - 85.
 The defendants consciously chose an ineffective and easy treatment plan via the prescription of Flomax to help plaintiff urinate without treating the underlying cancerous and death causing condition that was allowed to expand and metastasize on plaintiff while incarcerated.
-Only the symptoms were treated.
+Only the symptoms were treated. - 86.
+These defendants were cold, callous and indifferent to plaintiff's medical needs in the face of actual awareness of plaintiff's risk of untreated prostate cancer. - 87.
+The defendant prison employees, doctors and officials knew of and disregarded the excessive risk to plaintiff's health and safety caused by the untreated prostate cancer.